Elliott Frear: Career

 On 25 June 2014, he joined Forest Green Rovers on a two-year deal.
 He made his debut for the club on 9 August 2014 in a 1–0 away win over Southport.
 He scored his first goal in a 2–2 away draw against Macclesfield Town on 4 October 2014.
 On 18 November 2014, he played the full 90 minutes for England C in an International Challenge Trophy fixture against the Estonia under 23s squad.

 On 7 February 2015, he scored his second goal for Forest Green in a 2–1 home win over Grimsby Town.
 He helped the club to the Conference National play-offs for the first time in May 2015, although he could not prevent Bristol Rovers from earning a semi-final win.

 On 7 November 2015, he scored Forest Green's winning goal in a stoppage time giant killing 2–1 win over Football League Two side AFC Wimbledon.
 He was then a part of the Forest Green side that made it through to the National League 2015–16 play-off final at Wembley Stadium on 15 May 2016, which ended in a 3–1 defeat against Grimsby Town.

 On 26 January 2017, Frear signed for Scottish Premiership club Motherwell on a 2 1/2-year contract.
 He made his debut for Motherwell on 28 January 2017, as a substitute, against Rangers.
 He left the club in July 2019, having turned down the offer of a new contract.

 On 18 October 2019, Frear signed for Forest Green Rovers for a second time, agreeing a short-term contract until January 2020.

 On 27 August 2020, Frear signed a one-year deal with Scottish club Heart of Midlothian.

 On 23 July 2021, Frear returned to England to join National League South side Bath City.
 At the end of the 2024–25 season, Frear left Bath City after making 171 appearances during his four seasons at the club.

 In May 2025, Frear joined Southern League Premier Division South side Taunton Town.
 However, he left Taunton during pre-season after accepting a coaching role within private education.
+Later in 2025, Fear took up an elite development coach role with AF Global and Trinity School, Teignmouth, working in a private school football programme.